singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 First you need to fork your own copy of the [jekyll-netlify-cms template](https://github.com/netlify-templates/jekyll-netlify-cms) and give it a new name.

 #### 2. Local Work Space.
-Make a directory locally, open terminal (or the Windows prompt if you're using a Microsoft OS) and go to the location of this directory (cd my-local-repo-directory).
+Make a local directory, open terminal (or the Windows prompt if you're using a Microsoft OS) and go to the location of this directory (cd my-local-repo-directory).
-This will be the location of your site, while working locally.
+This will be the location of your local site.

 *For convenience sake, keep the terminal window/command prompt open throughout this guide*